Think about the number of times that you look down at your phone in a given day.

 Try neck exercises.

-To counteract poor posture, Misiura recommends three exercises that help relieve tension or tightness, as well as activate your posterior chain, the muscles that help hold your neck and back upright.
+To counteract poor posture (this has the best reviews), Misiura recommends three exercises that help relieve tension or tightness, as well as activate your posterior chain, the muscles that help hold your neck and back upright.

 - Diaphragm Breathing—“Lay on your back with one hand on your chest and the other on your belly.
 Place your tongue on the roof of your mouth, just behind your teeth.
 Keep lips closed.
 As you inhale through your nose, try to expand your belly like a balloon, without letting the hand on your chest move at all.
 On exhalation, sink your belly back down and let the hand on your chest remain stationary.”